Shazz-Designing/CeasarCipher/README.md

 *Git

 ## Support and contact details
-Let people know what to do if they run into any issues or have questions, ideas or concerns or if you’re will to contribute towards the code
+You can contact me if you run into any issues or have questions, ideas or concerns or if you’re willing to contribute towards the code
 ### License
 *MIT LICENCE*
 Copyright (c) 2022 **Sharon Apot**